 Due to their Perceiving trait, ESFPs tend to naturally accept new situations.
 ESFJs may be upset by change, as it interrupts their plans.
 ESFPs should help ESFJs process by encouraging them to follow a new routine or plan, which may provide them with a necessary sense of control.

-ESFPs and ESFJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+ESFP and ESFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ESFPs should avoid being too last-minute around ESFJs by making plans in advance, so ESFJs can set expectations.